Young people and alcohol

 Drinking contributes to the three leading causes of death among adolescents – unintentional injuries, homicide and suicide.

 Dangerous behaviour is more likely among young people when they drink than among older drinkers.
-For example, the evidence indicates that drinking alcohol when young is
+For example, the evidence indicates that drinking alcohol when young is associated with risky behaviours such as:

 Effect on brain development